-Open relationships are the new sandbox where many LGBTQ+ persons test out their relational skills.
+Open relationships are the new sandbox where many LGBTQIA+ persons test out their relational skills.
 Can we explore new relationships and not violate one another’s boundaries?
 Will our health,our sex and our emotional intimacy thrive because of open relationships, or will they become tattered by pain and rejection over time?

 Many of us wonder if we can trust our lovers to the powers and pulls of an open relationship, while others crave for another outlet for their love and experiences that keep a sense of youthful joy alive.
 No matter the context from which you consider the idea of opening your relationship, I recommend you take time to read through this 3-part series.